okapi-core/okapi/README.md

 ## Why use object storage and open formats?

 * **No vendor lock-in** ensures that metrics data is always accessible without any vendor lock-in.
-* **Cheap scale** Object storage systems such as S3 are cheaper than block storage. (e.g. on us-east-1 S3 is $0.023/GB, whereas EBS is $0.08/GB along with IOPS pricing)
+* **Cheap at scale** Object storage systems such as S3 are cheaper than block storage. (e.g. on us-east-1 S3 is $0.023/GB, whereas EBS is $0.08/GB along with IOPS pricing)
 * **Separation of concerns** Partitioning data into hot and cold-tier helps keeps dashboards realtime while retaining historical for any further analysis.